nathanoy/makePdfsLernable/README.md

 ## Usage

-1. Upload your PDF document using the "Load" button.
+1. Load your PDF document using the `Load` button.
-2. Select the portion of the PDF you wish to cut out.
+2. Select the portion of the PDF you wish to hide.
+Check [Controls](#Controls) for details.
-   - Click and drag to start a selection.
-   - Hold Control (or Command on Mac) to move the start position.
-   - Right-click on a page to delete all selections.
-3. Save your modified PDF for review later.
-4. Happy learning!
+3. Click `Render` to generate the result.
+4. Click `Open` to Open the file in your browser where you can Download it if you like.

 ## Contributing